 Then, I painted it on the pumpkins with a plain old non-fancy chip brush.

 I did two coats on each pumpkin.

-After it dried, I applied Mod Podge to the stem and then the gold glitter.
+After the pumpkins dried, I applied Mod Podge to the stem and then sprinkled on gold glitter.

 To make the name cards, I just used the same method I did on my DIY Silhouette Gift Tags last Christmas.
 I cut out the actual tag and silhouette on my Silhouette Cutting Machine and then glued down the silhouette to the tag.
 With these, I ran some Mod Podge along the edges and then poured glitter on top.
 I wrote the name with a gold Sharpie paint pen.